ember-burn/contracts/README.md

 This repository contains the smart contracts for my DofE project.

+The goals for this DofE section:
+- Code an ERC721 /NFT fractionalization protocol
+- Improve general Solidity skills

 ## Features
 - CI/CD for pull requests and commits.
 - `VaultFactory.sol` contract